Wajid Ali Khan Burki: Ministership (1958—1962)

 As a strong advocate for labourers rights, Wajid prescribed 'shock treatment' for mill owners in order to make them treat their workers better in a speech given on 20 August 1961.
 He was designated as Federal Minister of Education & Scientific Research, Kashmir Affairs and Minority Affairs on 2 March 1962.
 Later that month, he hosted First Lady Jacqueline Kennedy and her sister Lee Radziwill during their goodwill tour of Pakistan from 21 to 26 March.

-The Journal of Medical Education in its 1962 edition, said that Wajid was commended by the Association of American Medical Colleges for his contributions to enhancing medical education and community health conditions in Pakistan.
-The journal highlighted that he was instrumental in fostering collaboration between the Government of Pakistan and the University of Maryland School of Medicine to establish the International Center for Medical Research and Training at the Institute of Hygiene in Lahore.
-In May of that year, he accompanied President Ayub Khan on his visit to East Pakistan where they were received by Governor Ghulam Faruque Khan.
+He was commended by the Association of American Medical Colleges for his contributions to enhancing medical education and community health conditions in Pakistan.
+The Journal of Medical Education in its 1962 edition highlighted that he was instrumental in fostering collaboration between the Government of Pakistan and the University of Maryland School of Medicine to establish the International Center for Medical Research and Training at the Institute of Hygiene in Lahore.

+In May 1962, he accompanied President Ayub Khan on his visit to East Pakistan where they were received by Governor Ghulam Faruque Khan.

+The Pakistan Association of Medical Editors in its book, Medical History, wrote: "Gen. Burki maintained very good relations with the late Mr. Zulfiqar Ali Bhutto, who looked at him as a sort of mentor since Mr. Bhutto had joined the 1958 cabinet as a very junior minister and looked to General Burki for support during cabinet meetings."

+On the evening of 8 June 1962 when President Ayub Khan enacted his 1962 Constitution of Pakistan, Zulfikar Ali Bhutto was almost dropped from the cabinet.
+Burki was described as coming to his rescue when Bhutto "entreatingly" approached him at the President's reception that evening, and Burki got him included in the new set-up.

 Special Assistant

-Wajid was appointed as Special Assistant to President Ayub Khan on 9 June 1962, with the privileges of a minister but without a position in the cabinet, serving until 19 October 1963.
+He was appointed as Special Assistant to President Ayub Khan on 9 June 1962, with the privileges of a minister but without a position in the cabinet, serving until 19 October 1963.

-On 10 October 1962, his alma mater, University of St. Andrews conferred him with an Honorary doctorate.
-During his visit to the United States, the University of Maryland, Baltimore awarded him an LL.D on 24 October.
+During his overseas visit to the United Kingdom and United States in 1962, his alma mater University of St. Andrews conferred him with an Honorary doctorate on 10 October and the University of Maryland, Baltimore awarded him an honorary LL.D on 24 October.